Climate for Change

 - Perennials & Annuals

 - Trees & Shrubs

-Come Make Pet Portraits, Reusable Shopping Bags and Rag Dolls/Dudes!
-Craft activities for children and adults using reclaimed materials including collage or 3D portraits of of your pet, sew a reusable shopping bag from spice bags, or create rag dolls and rag dudes out of old t-shirts.
-To find out more about MECCA visit www.materials-exchange.org.
+Come make Pet Portraits, Reusable Shopping Bags and Rag Dolls/Dudes!
+Craft activities for children and adults using reclaimed materials including collage or 3D portraits of your pet, sew a reusable shopping bag from spice bags, or create rag dolls and rag dudes out of old t-shirts.
+To find out more about MECCA visit www.materials-exchange.org

-*City of Eugene Waste Prevention & Green Building and Stormwater programs
+City of Eugene Waste Prevention & Green Building Program

 Democratic Party of Lane County